Breed Facts

 WILTSHIRE HORN SHEEP

-Wiltshire Horn sheep were exported from Britain to several other countries during the 1950s and 1960s, including Australia and New Zealand, Kenya, Venezuela, Argentina, and France.
+Wiltshire Horn sheep were exported from Britain to Australia and New Zealand, Kenya, Venezuela, Argentina, and France during the 1950s and 1960s.
 Only in Australia and New Zealand, however, were large purebred populations maintained.
 This is not surprising given that the breed’s purpose was to be used in crossbreeding.
-Today the Wiltshire Horn is globally rare, though it is slowly increasing in numbers.
+Today the Wiltshire Horn is globally rare, though its numbers are slowly increasing.

-Wiltshire Horn sheep were traditionally used for the production of mutton and also selected for use as terminal sires for commercial lamb production.
+Traditionally, Wiltshire Horn sheep have been used for mutton and also as terminal sires for commercial lamb production.
 When bred to commercial wooled ewes, Wiltshire rams impart both size and hybrid vigor to offspring.
 The breed is distinguished by its self-shedding hair coat.

 Did you know: